Evizero/AugmentorDeprecated.jl/docs/tutorials/augmentation.rst

 Example: ISIC Skin Lesions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the order hand, the exact same transformation could very well
+On the other hand, the exact same transformation could very well
-be label preserving for other types of images.
-Let us consider
+be label-preserving for other types of images.
+Let us take a look at
-a different type of data; this time from the medical domain.
+a different set of image data; this time from the medical domain.

 The International Skin Imaging Collaboration [ISIC]_ hosts a large
 collection of publicly available and labeled skin lesion images.